Graylog2/documentation/pages/integrations/forwarder.rst

 TLS
 ---
-TLS encryption is supported.
+TLS encryption is supported to ensure secure transport of forwarded messages.
 You can enable it by checking the Enable TLS check box on both the Forwarder input and output.
 The certificate and key must be specified on in the Forwarder input, and only the certificate is required on the Forwarder output.
 Note that the following requirements apply when using TLS with the Forwarder.

 * Only X.509 certificates and keys in PEM format are supported.